khadijayy/khadijayy/README.md

 - 🌟 Full-time coder, part-time explorer of the digital universe.
 - 💡 I believe in solving problems with **coffee**, **code**, and a sprinkle of **creativity**.
-- 🎮 When I'm not coding, you can find me immersed in **game development** and **app development** trying to make my own virtual world.
+- 🎮 When I'm not coding, you can find me immersed in **game development** and **app development**, as I try to build my own virtual world..
 - 📸 Fun fact: I also love **photography**, and I try to combine creativity with my coding skills.

 ---